unitec-moodle/mdldevapp3_400/question/type/coderunner/Readme.md

 ### The Ace Gap Filler UI

-This is a new and still experimental variant on the Gap Filler UI in which the text is rendered by the Ace editor with all usual syntax highlighting but the user can edit only the text in the gaps.
+This is a variant on the Gap Filler UI in which the text is rendered by the Ace editor with all usual syntax highlighting but the user can edit only the text in the gaps.